tjmoses/selection-drag/README.md

-# Drag Selection - JS/TS Mouse Drag Area Library
+# Drag Selection - JS/TS Mouse Drag Area Selection Library

 > This is a very ✌ lightweight & `simple` library for selecting an area on mouse click and drag.